What Is Attachment Anxiety: Causes, Symptoms, Treatment and Coping Strategies

 3. When the partner begins behaving more independent

-People with attachment anxiety love it when their partner is dependent on them for almost everything.
+People with attachment anxiety love it when their partner depends on them for almost everything.

 When their partner goes out of their way to sort out some things without their knowledge, it can cause conflict in the relationship.

-In addition, when the partner of someone with attachment anxiety starts getting involved with new engagements, it can trigger the feeling of fear.
+In addition, when the partner of someone with attachment anxiety starts getting involved with new engagements, it can trigger a feeling of fear.

 It is vital to mention that people with anxious relationship styles need regular validation.
 Sometimes, when distance is in the picture, it might be challenging to achieve this.